-TTRPG stands for table top role playing game.
+TTRPG stands for tabletop role playing game.
 As the name would suggest, in a tabletop roleplaying game, players gather around a table, or virtual table, and play a game involving the portrayal of different characters or roles.
 How TTRPGs are normally played is with 1 player acting as a Game Master who is in charge of the fictional world the game takes place in and the remaining players acting as players who controls a character that responds to the fictional environment in a way appropriate for this fictional character.
 Ground Level is a TTRPG played with pen and paper.
-The Game master, herby referred to as GM, plans a series of possible events and through narration, drawing maps, and rolling dice subjects their players to these planned and often unplanned events.
+The Game master, hereby referred to as GM, plans a series of possible events and through narration, drawing maps, and rolling dice subjects their players to these planned and often unplanned events.
 If the system works well, this is a fun activity for everybody involved.

 The Game Master’s Responsibilities:

-As a Game master, you are largely responsible for the fun of the players under your gameplay session.
+As a Game Master, you are largely responsible for the fun of the players under your gameplay session.
 Before each session it is expected for you to plan a loose itinerary of events for your players to experience.
 This may include challenges, traps, combat, mystery, narrative, and character interaction, but it is important not to exert too much control over your players.
 In order for your players to become immersed in their character it is important to give them the freedom, within limits, to create their own adventure.
 Improvisation is the most important tool in the GM’s toolkit.
-Communication outside of game time is also important for a GM to insure the game was fun for all of your players.
+Communication outside of game time is also important for a GM to ensure the game is fun for all of your players.
 It may be the GM’s responsibility to change the tone, difficulty, or rules of the game to make the game more enjoyable.

-The GM also has final say on all rules disputes.
+The GM also has final say on all rule disputes.
 Best practice for rules disputes is to create a ruling on the spot and have that ruling be law until a player or the GM has downtime to look up the actual rule.

 Even though it may feel like the interaction between players the GM is adversarial, especially when damage is involved, always remember that your job as a GM is to create a game and narrative that is fun to experience and “rocks fall everyone dies” is simply frustrating.

-The Player’s Responsibilities:
+The Player Characters’ Responsibilities:

-Players in Ground Level assume the role of a character.
-This character is represented by a sheet of paper known as a character sheet that displays their stats, equipment, and abilities, however, a character is not just a set of numbers on a sheet of paper.
+The Rest of the players in Ground Level assume the role of a Player Character.
+This character is represented by a sheet of paper known as a character sheet that displays their stats, equipment, and abilities; however, a character is not just a set of numbers on a sheet of paper.
 Characters are “characters” in the theater of tabletop play.
-Characters have motivations, personality, and ideals often very different from the player controlling them.
+Characters have motivations, personalities, and ideals often very different from the player controlling them.
 Characters can change both physically and internally just like characters in any work of fiction, and it is up to the player to embody these fictional characters to the best of their ability.

 Players need to remember that they are not alone.
-Ground level recommends three to five players per group.
+Ground Level recommends four to six players per group.
 For the game to be fun for everyone, characters need to interact with other characters both in combat and outside of combat, and players need to give their fellow players room for their characters to shine, especially when there are players with differing levels of experience.

 Types of Play: